What is DMARC?

 - Add a DMARC TXT record to your DNS settings.
 The record should specify the policy for handling emails that fail DMARC authentication.

-Example DMARC TXT Record:
+Example DMARC TXT Record Value:

 v=DMARC1; p=none; rua=mailto:your@email.com; ruf=mailto:your@email.com